 1. En no Ozunu (役小角), AD 634–???

 Historically, the founder of the faith is widely accepted to be the ascetic En no Ozunu, although little is verifiable about this mysterious mystic.
-It is only said that he lived during the seventh century, that he perfected his supernatural abilities at Mount Katsuragi and the mountains of the Kumano region, and that even the Imperial Court valued his knowledge of herbal medicine.
+It is only known that he lived during the seventh century, that he perfected his supernatural abilities at Mount Katsuragi and the mountains of the Kumano region, and that even the Imperial Court valued his knowledge of herbal medicine.

 While heading to China on a pilgrimage, the mystic was even said to have explained the wisdom of the Buddhist Lotus Sutra to 500 tigers while in the Korean Peninsula.

 In addition, as the founder of Shugendō, En no Ozunu was the first Japanese yamabushi (山伏).
-The current distinctive appearance and practice of these mountain ascetics is largely based on classic depictions of En no Ozunu.
+The current distinctive appearance and practice of these mountain ascetics are largely based on classic depictions of En no Ozunu.

 Shugendō itself continues to attract significant numbers of practitioners in Japan too, with the Three Mountains of Dewa in Yamagata Prefecture the most famous Shugendō pilgrimage site.
-In recent years, classic Shugendō practices, such as endurance testing under a raging waterfall, also found popularity with foreign visitors seeking more unique Japanese experiences.
+In recent years, classic Shugendō practices, such as endurance testing under a raging waterfall, also found much popularity with foreign visitors seeking more unique travel experiences.

 2. Kukai (空海), Ad 774–835

 Some Shingon followers also believe that the master monk has not passed from this world but is still at Mount Kōya, “asleep” in a state of perpetual meditation.
-They believe that the master is patiently awaiting the arrival of Maitreya, the Buddha of the Future, while still watching over Japan.
+For them, the great master is patiently awaiting the arrival of Maitreya, the Buddha of the Future, while still watching over his beloved Japan.

 3. Saichō (最澄), Ad 767–822